mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ##Cool linux tools that any CS student should know
-This is a tutorial for LaTeX that combines the main unix tools together that a GOOD computer scientist should know.
+This is a tutorial on LaTeX that combines the main unix tools together that a GOOD computer scientist should know.
 The tools that will be covered here are:

 * LaTeX: to create the documents
-* git: to version control the documents
+* [git](https://github.com/mikeizbicki/ucr-cs100/blob/2015spring/assignments/lab/lab1-git/using-git.md): to version control the documents
-* vim: to edit the text - link
+* [vim](https://github.com/mikeizbicki/ucr-cs100/blob/2015spring/cheatsheets/vim-cheatsheet.pdf): to edit the text
-* Makefile: to put things together - link
+* [Makefile](https://github.com/mikeizbicki/ucr-cs100/tree/2015spring/textbook/tools/make): to put things together
 * pdflatex: to output as a pdf file.

 If you don't know any of these tools, this is your chance!
 YEY...
-The tools that have their owns it's just click on it to access.
+The tools that have their own tutorials, you can just click on the links and access.
 The rest you can check here...
 So let's get started!

 ##LaTeX
 As computer scientists or engineers, we are supposed to write papers and other kind of documents that require features not easily found in conventional word processors.
 With that being said, the first tool that we want to present is LaTeX -- a great tool that produces beautiful type and is written in a language that is fairly intuitive.